Welcome, and thanks for stopping by to take a look at the photographs. Currently on view are Pond, Pacific, Motion

 The photographs in Motion are single, long exposures.
 Camera motion was used to produce the lighting effects that you see in many of these images.
 Nikon and Leica cameras and lenses, along with Really Right Stuff support products and B+W neutral density filters, were used to make these photos.

 Evening is a gallery of images made from sunset until deep twilight.
 Many of the photos feature alpenglow along the Pacific coast; a colorful cloud feature that appears several times a year, mainly in winter.

-Prints of ten images in this gallery were recently donated to the University of California at San Diego, and are on display in the new cardiac wellness center at the university's Jacobs Medical Center.
+Prints of ten images in this gallery were donated to the University of California at San Diego, and are on display in the cardiac wellness center at the university's Jacobs Medical Center.

 The photographs in this gallery were made with Nikon film and digital cameras, using Nikon lenses.
 Camera support was achieved using Gitzo, Arca-Swiss and Kirk products.